clusterzx/String-Obfuscation-Reverse-Over/README.md

 	String(Clear) -> Reverse -> Scramble -> Base64
 	Its an easy and but simple solution for quick sourcecode obfuscation.
 	It wont stop reversing, but it will be a little harder to read.
+	Within just 1 function call u can deobfsucate it back to plain text.

 Feel free to modify and use!
 Credits: Clusterzx